Workstations are made for demanding computational tasks and are marketed to various professionals.

-If you are a gamer and have participated in, or at least observed, a hardware discussion of any sort, then you are bound to have heard the term “workstation” used from time to time.
+If you are a gamer and have participated in, or observed a discussion on hardware, then you are surely heard the term “workstation” being used from time to time.

 What Is A Workstation?

-The term “workstation” refers to a computer made specifically to suit the purposes of professionals, be it scientists, engineers, architects, graphic designers, or others.
-Some companies sell pre-made workstation computers although anyone can put together a workstation just like they can a gaming PC.
+The term “workstation” refers to a computer made specifically to suit the purposes of professionals – be it scientists, engineers, architects, graphic designers, and more.
+Some companies sell pre-made workstation computers, although anyone can put together a workstation just like they can a gaming PC.

-Now, seeing as it can be used by a number of vastly different professions, workstations inevitably vary in regards to their specifications.
-However, what every workstation will have in common are a powerful CPU and a larger-than-average amount of RAM.
+Several different professions use workstations, so they vary inevitably in their specifications.
+However, what every workstation will have in common is a powerful CPU and a larger-than-average amount of RAM.

-Furthermore, workstations that are intended for the more demanding tasks are made with specialized components which are engineered for high-performance and in such a way so as to be able to last a long time despite having to work at peak efficiency during long sessions.
+Furthermore, workstations intended for more demanding tasks are designed with specialized components, which are engineered for high-performance.
+Plus, they can last longer despite having to work at peak efficiency in long sessions.

 Workstation vs Gaming PC

-And now, to address the titular question: what is the difference between a gaming PC and a workstation?
+And now, let’s answer the main question: what is the difference between a gaming PC and a workstation?
 Honestly, it all comes down to the components.

-As mentioned above, workstations always have a very powerful CPU so as to be able to handle the complex computational tasks that they will inevitably face.
+As mentioned above, workstations always have a powerful CPU that can handle complex computational tasks.
 CPUs found in a workstation can include the following:

-- Intel Core i9 or AMD Ryzen Threadripper – The most popular workstation CPUs that tend to be the sweet spot of price and performance for the majority of workstation users.
+- Intel Core i9 or AMD Ryzen Threadripper, the most popular workstation CPUs, which tend to be in the sweet spot between price and performance.

-Naturally, the GPU is the most important component in a gaming PC.
-It can be an integral part of a workstation, too, if it is used for graphics-heavy tasks such as photo editing, video editing, 3D modelling etc.
+However, the GPU is the essential component in a gaming PC.
+It could also be an integral part of a workstation if used for graphics-heavy tasks, such as photo editing, video editing, 3D modeling, etcetera.

 If that is the case, a workstation will utilize one of the following GPU brands:

-- Nvidia GeForce or AMD Radeon RX – These are the names that you, as a gamer, are undoubtedly familiar with.
-High-end GeForce and Radeon cards are commonly used by a number of workstations, sometimes in multi-GPU configurations.
+- Nvidia GeForce or AMD Radeon RX, are the names that you, as a gamer, are undoubtedly familiar with.
+Several workstations commonly use high-end GeForce and Radeon cards, sometimes in multi-GPU configurations.

-- Nvidia Quadro or AMD RadeonPro – These are pure workstation GPUs.
-They differ from gaming GPUs in that they have greater amounts of video memory, higher memory bandwidth, and overall higher processing power.
-Furthermore, they are optimized for GPU-heavy software, not for games.
+- Nvidia Quadro or AMD RadeonPro, are genuine workstation GPUs.
+They differ from gaming GPUs since they have greater amounts of video and bandwidth memory and overall higher processing power.
+Additionally, they are optimized for GPU-heavy software, and not for games.

 People often overestimate the amount of RAM required by a gaming PC.
-As we have previously explained in this article, a gaming PC will perform more than well with as little as 8 GB of RAM, and even 16 GB is usually an overkill.
+As we have previously explained in this article, a gaming PC will perform more than well with as little as 8 GB of RAM, and even 16 GB is usually too much.

-What’s more, workstations also commonly rely on ECC RAM which improves system/program stability and prevents data corruption.
+What’s more, workstations commonly rely on ECC RAM, which improves system/program stability and prevents data corruption.

-Modern workstations favor SSDs as a primary means of storing information due to their sheer speed which dwarfs that of HDDs.
-However, seeing as a workstation user may also need to store large volumes of data, HDDs with several terabytes of space are also commonly included in the configuration.
+Modern workstations favor SSDs as a primary means of storing information, due to their sheer speed which dwarfs that of HDDs.
+However, since a workstation user may also need to store large volumes of data, HDDs with several terabytes of space are commonly included in the configuration.

-That said, workstations and gaming PCs don’t differ much in this regard, apart from the fact that a workstation will almost definitely use higher-capacity storage drives.
+With that said, workstations and gaming PCs don’t differ much in this regard, except for the fact that a workstation will almost definitely use higher-capacity storage drives.

-Not much is different about a workstation motherboard apart from the fact that it may utilize a special chipset and socket designed for the more powerful CPUs listed above.
-However, some users may opt for motherboards that have additional RAM and/or PCIe slots based on their requirements.
-There are also dual-CPU motherboards, but those are also more common among servers.
+A workstation’s motherboard is not that different, except for apart from the fact that it may utilize a special chipset and socket, designed for the more powerful CPUs listed above.
+However, some users may opt for motherboards that have additional RAM and PCIe slots that meet their requirements.
+There are also dual-CPU motherboards, but those are more common among servers.

 Are Workstations Good For Gaming?

-Seeing as workstations almost ubiquitously outclass gaming PCs, it is safe to say that any decent workstations will perform just as well as a high-end gaming PC, but that depends mainly on the GPU.
-If it has a high-end Quadro or RadeonPro graphics card, then it will keep up with a high-end gaming PC with ease.
+Seeing how workstations tend to outclass gaming PCs, it is safe to say that any decent workstations will perform just as well as a top-notch gaming PC.
+However, this depends mainly on the GPU.
+If it features a high-end Quadro or RadeonPro graphics card, then it will keep up with a high-end gaming PC with ease.
 However, if it is a more affordable model with limited VRAM, it may not perform quite as well.

-It should also be noted that those cards are not optimized for games but for a variety of professional software such as CAD Autodesk, something that might adversely affect in-game performance, although only by a thin margin.
+It should also be noted that those cards are not optimized for games but for professional software use – such as CAD Autodesk – which is something that could affect in-game performance, although only slightly.

 Can you use a gaming PC as a workstation?